-The Community Development Commission has assisted local non-profit service providers such as the Ford Street Project with developing several emergency shelters and homeless facilities inside the cities of Ukiah, Willits, and Fort Bragg by assisting with acquiring financing, applying for the Community Development Block Grant funds, and administering grants.
+The Community Development Commission has assisted local non-profit service providers such as the Ford Street Project with developing several emergency shelters and homeless facilities inside the cities of Ukiah, Willits, and Fort Bragg by assisting with acquiring financing, applying for the Community Development Block Grant funds, and administering grants_local non-profit service providers have developed homeless facilities, including shelters, in the cities of Ukiah and Fort Bragg.
 These regional facilities serve needy populations without regard to jurisdictional boundaries and are appropriately located in areas with access to the necessary infrastructure and, most importantly, to supportive health, welfare, social, and employment services and public transportation.